Chilipp/psyplot-conda/README.rst

 .. start-badges

-This repository is contains the necessary files to create an executable that can be used to install conda and psyplot (including GUI).
+This repository contains the necessary files to create an executable that can be used to install conda and psyplot (including GUI).

 Executables can be downloaded from the Releases_ page, nightly builds for